ulif/onion-pi/README.md

 ### 3) Setup first Wifi

+If not done already, plug in the USB wifi adapter into your raspi.

 We need internet access to complete the next steps.
 This step depends on your local networks.